-Get your wardrobe ready for summer with our five day plan
+Get your wardrobe ready for summer with our five step plan

 Posted by Victoria Lochhead on

-It feels like it's been a long winter, and I don't know about you but the minute the sun comes out I'm itching to ditch the thermals and throw on a summer dress.
+It feels like it's been a long winter, and I don't know about you but the minute the sun comes out I'm itching to ditch the thermals and throw on some lighter layers.
 So now is the perfect time to go through the wardrobe and get it shipshape and ready for a busy summer of use.

-Over in our Free Facebook group I run two Wardrobe Revival weeks every year - a daily live video taking you through the ultimate wardrobe seasonal switch over step by step (this year's starts April 17th).
-Following this process means you'll have a beautifully organised wardrobe for the next six months, and a shopping list of things to look for to fill in any gaps.
+Over in our Facebook group I run a free online programme called Wardrobe Revival Week - it takes participants through the ultimate wardrobe seasonal switch over step by step, and in this blog, I'll be sharing those steps with you.
+You can do one step a day or all in one go, but at the end you'll have a beautifully organised wardrobe for the next six months, and a shopping list of things to look for to fill in any gaps.
 You'll also have a handy go-to set of outfits to call on whenever you're short on time - bonus!

 When you open the doors of your wardrobe to get dressed, everything you see should be something you could wear now.
 You'll save time and space by taking out all your winter clothing and things you don’t wear often.

 At this point, you don’t need to sort and organise those clothes as you don’t know how you’ll feel about them when they come out again in the Autumn, so for now, just pack them away and we’ll deal with them at the start of the next season.
-You might want to keep these bags handy for a day or two as there’s bound to be more to add to them as you continue your sort out.
+This way if you decide to let them go, you'll be doing so at the time of year when they have maximum use for someone else.

-Step 2: For other items you don’t wear often (like evening wear etc) you can do a quick check to make sure they fit and are ready to be worn if needed, but they can go into dust bags and be hung in another wardrobe in the house or at the end of your rail where you don’t see them each day.
+For other items you don’t wear often (like evening wear etc) you can do a quick check to make sure they fit and are ready to be worn if needed, but they can go into dust bags and be hung at the end of your rail where you don’t see them each day.

-Step 3: Pack away things you've kept but you know don't fit you right now.
+You might also want to pack away things you've kept but you know don't fit you right now.
 For clothes that don’t fit that you still like, they should definitely be put away.
-It’s not a great motivator if you get up in the morning and stare at a rail of clothes that are too small for you.
 Store them with your out of season clothes for now and try them on again when you revisit those bags in the Autumn.

 Do I like this?